 The firm sells its offerings to enterprise-level customers (corporate sales exceeding \$100M) via a direct sales channel that is manned by a professional sales force.
-Direct sales channels are often used in complex, enterprise-level markets (Zupancic, Neckermann, and Schagen, 2010).
-The direct sales channel accounts for approximately 30% of Intermec sales (Intermec, 2010).
+The direct sales channel accounts for approximately 30% of Intermec sales (1).
 Presently, there are sixty sales representatives, evenly allocated across four geographic territories.
-Geographic territory design is often a an effective management strategy when a firm's market is expansive (Zoltners and Sinha, 2005).
-Each territory has a district manager, to whom the sales representatives report.
+Each territory has a territory has a district manager, to whom the sales representatives report.
 The district managers report directly to the Vice President of Sales.
-This management structure is often used in enterprise markets (Deeter-Schmelz, Goebel, and Kennedy, 2008).
 There are also another twenty-five direct sales representatives (key account executives; KAE) who are assigned to either major accounts (A. C. Neilson, for instance), mission critical industries (RFID) or market segments requiring unique skill sets (government, education, etc.).
 Each of these KAEs reports directly to the Vice President of Sales.
-Key account executives are an effective way to understand the complete customer experience (Homburg, Workman, and Jensen, 2002).
 All of the sales representatives and KAEs have decades of experience in this marketplace, are college educated, have very deep and wide contacts in the industry and are very well paid.
 A representative's compensation package consists of a salary of \$110,000 per year, a 9% commission on gross sales that are closed and booked, a \$5,000 per month expense account (expenses must be qualified and submitted via an expense report) a competitive fringe benefit plan that is valued at 30% of the salary.
-To some, this compensation may appear excessive.
-However, sales representative compensation has a positive correlation with performance (Ahearn, Mathieu, and Rapp, 2005).
 The average gross margin on a sale through the direct channel is 31%.
 All sales representatives can sell any product or service in the Intermec catalog; this includes hardware and proprietary software.
 Representatives are not compensated for selling after-sales service contracts or extended warranties (3- or 5-year).
-The literature is divided over whether sales representatives should be compensated for such sales (Chen, Kalra, and Sun, 2009).
 Each representative is assigned either a geographic territory or a specific account focus (market or major account).
 Sales representatives either operate from their home offices (if in remote regions) or make use of one of Intermec's satellite offices located throughout the United States.

 Another, less significant, part of the direct channel is Intermec's corporate website (http://accessories.intermec.com).
-Most enterprise-level companies utilize the internet sales channel and find it to be an excellent way to leverage global sales (Gabrielsson and Gabrielsson, 2010).
-One of the drawbacks of offering an electronic channel is competition is fierce (Forman, Ghose, Goldfarb, 2009).
 Customers simply log into the website with their customer number and order from the online catalog.
 Intermec does not actively advertise this option but approximately 15% of all direct sales are obtained online.
 The average gross margin on sales from the online catalog is 39%.
-One of the drawbacks of shopping online is customers must pay for their purchases with a credit card and cannot order items "on account" or using trade terms (Fabbri and Menichini, 2010).
+One of the drawbacks of shopping online is customers must pay for their purchases with a credit card and cannot order items "on account" (trade terms).